 Some U.S. banks have worldwide alliances or affiliate banks in other countries that can make it easier for customers to get money abroad from foreign ATMs, often without imposing as many fees.
 For instance, Citibank has 45,000 ATMs across the globe that don’t charge out-of-network fees.
 But they still impose a foreign-exchange fee.

 Similarly, Bank of America customers can use ATMs belonging to China Construction Bank, an affiliate of the U.S. bank, without paying out-of-network fees.
 Additionally, Bank of America is part of the Global ATM Alliance that gives its customers access without a fee to 50,000 ATMs from other bank global members such as Barclays, BNP Paribas, Banca Nazionale del Lavoro, Deutsche Bank and Scotiabank.
-Your last resort for converting currency should be exchange counters at airports or kiosks near hotels or in train stations.
-While they may be convenient to access, these exchanges typically don’t offer the best rates.

 You can avoid the hassle of converting currency by using credit cards or special travel prepaid cards, which also may be safer to carry than a wallet full of cash.
 Additionally, traveler’s checks offer security measures if they are lost or stolen.